madanyc/workfront-learn.en/help/collaborator-fundamentals-program/introduction-to-workfront-for-reviewers.md

 ---
-title: [!DNL Workfront] for Reviewers Explained
+title: "[!DNL Workfront] for Reviewers Explained"
 description: Learn how users with a Review license can use [!DNL Adobe Workfront].
 activity: use
 type: Tutorial